|

 In addition, a somewhat similar prediction appears in the writings of the Cheshire prophet Robert Nixon: "A boy shall be born with three thumbs, and shall hold three kings' horses, while England shall three times be won and lost in one day."4 Since it's thought Nixon could have been born in either the 15th or the early 17th century, it's impossible to know which prophecy came first.
 And how it came to be that either of the above versions has been attached to Norfolk, I don't know.

-Sources: 1.
-Christopher Marlowe: 'People & Places in Marshland' (Cecil Palmer, 1927), p.237.
-3. William H Harrison: 'Mother Shipton Investigated' (london, 1881), p.34.
+1. Christopher Marlowe: 'People & Places in Marshland' (Cecil Palmer, 1927), p.237.
+3. William H Harrison: 'Mother Shipton Investigated' (London, 1881), p.34.
 4. 'Nixon's Cheshire Prophecies' (Abel Heywood & Son, 1878), p.7.

 St. Edmund's wells By tradition, England's one-time patron saint Edmund was born in 841 AD in Old Saxony, and named as his successor by King Offa of East Anglia.
-14 year old Edmund is said to have landed at Hunstanton in 855 to be king of the East Angles, at a spot then known as Maidenbury ('bower of the maid') - probably either St. Edmund's Point or Gore Point.
+14 year old Edmund is said to have landed at Hunstanton in 855 to be king of the East Angles, at a spot then known as Maidenbury ('bower of the maid') - probably St. Edmund's Point (though some say it was Gore Point, much further north.)
 On reaching the shore he fell to his knees in prayer, and twelve springs rose up, of such sweetness that the place became known as Honestantun i.e. the 'Honey-stone Town.'
-A short distance from the disused lighthouse are the remains of St. Edmund's Chapel (TF675419), where pilgrims offered their prayers before seeking to the holy wells which, by the Middle Ages, were said to have remarkable healing powers.
+A short distance from the Point are the remains of St. Edmund's Chapel (TF675419), where pilgrims offered their prayers before seeking to the holy wells which, by the Middle Ages, were said to have remarkable healing powers.
 Edmund himself is supposed to have built the chapel, and there spent the year in prayer before being crowned.
 (See also 'Edmund of East Anglia'.)
-Sources: W. A. Dutt, in the 'Eastern Daily Press', Sept.26th 1922.
+As late as 1864, a young girl who bathed in the waters is supposed to have received a 'miraculous cure' for her ills.
+Following the story literally, the springs should be on the beach below the cliff on which the chapel stands.
+However, locally they are said to still flow at the site of the waterworks in Old Hunstanton, 1.3km to the north east (TF688426).
+In truth, they may arise in a triangular patch of woodland a further 600m to the east, at a spot marked on old Ordnance Survey maps with springs, known as The Pool (TF692426).
+Sources: Thomas Arnold (ed.): 'Memorials of St. Edmund's Abbey' (Rolls Series, 1890), Vol.1, p.29.
 John S. Cobb: 'History of Hunstanton, Norfolk' (Jarrold & Sons, 1868), p.24. |

 |